LanceRemigio/Calculus-of-Variations-Project/README.md

 # Calculus of Variations Project

-A program that simulates paths of robots using principles from Calculus of Variations with a goal of minimizing collisions between obstacles.
+A program that simulates paths of robots as point particles using principles from Calculus of Variations with a goal of minimizing collisions between obstacles.

 ## Modules Used